Birthdays Are Sweeter with Medicare’s Birthday Rule

 In Which States Can I Use The Birthday Rule?

 In certain states across the United States, a "birthday rule" exists that allows individuals to change their Medigap plans without undergoing medical underwriting.
-This rule was previously only applicable in California and Oregon but has since been adopted by four additional states, namely Idaho, Illinois, Nevada, Kentucky, and Louisiana, in 2024.
+This rule was previously only applicable in California and Oregon but has since been adopted by many additional states in 20225.
 It is important to note that each state has its own set of regulations regarding using the birthday rule.

 How Birthday Rule Differs By States